nullpainter/sanchez/Tools/README.md

 The script is a quick hack as it's not designed for day-to-day use.
 Uncomment the satellite you want to generate an underlay for and update the source paths as required.

+Note that the script takes a _long time_ to run.
+Go make a coffee or two.

 (caveat: I am not a Python developer.
 This script was mostly cobbled from sample Cartophy code.)

 ### Dependencies